AspectVR007/Sidewalk-Detector/README.md

 The Algorithm:
 It scans the image and then confirms if it is a sidewalk or not.
+Just follow what I do in the video because the camera portion of it was never figured out but I will update it later.